What Do I Need To Know About Construction Contracts?

 When a dispute arises in Louisiana, Texas, or California (the states where we practice here at the Smiley Law Firm), the parties typically turn to the contract documents for guidance on a possible resolution.
 This may lead the parties to a third-party neutral, mediation, arbitration, and/or court.
 Unfortunately, in many cases, the expense involved in a pursuing a dispute can be far out of proportion to the money actually at stake.

-Reach out to a construction lawyer to review your contract, it is a smart move.
+Reach out to a construction law attorney to review your contract, it is a smart move.

 Regardless of your type of dispute and/or the contract documents applicable, the parties involved will be faced with legally significant decisions and deadlines.
 The rights and remedies available to you will often depend on the language of your contract, and even the most straightforward construction contracts can contain unclear or ambiguous terms and legalese that is difficult to understand.
 A construction contract lawyer with experience in construction disputes can help you pursue your claim in an efficient and cost-effective manner.